frank2889/lucy-world/docs/DEPLOYMENT-GUIDE.md

     ```

    The tests cover the `useEntitlements` hook, context provider, and `RequireEntitlement` guard added on Oct 5 2025.
-3. Run a quick syntax check on the backend:
+3. Regenerate locale SEO assets and validate crawl discipline (this also rewrites every `languages/*/robots.txt` with the latest `Disallow: /*?q=` rule):

     ```bash
+    python3 scripts/generate_site_assets.py
+    python3 scripts/validate_robots.py
+    ```

+   The validator fails if any locale is missing the query-string disallow, sitemap pointer, or hreflang permissions.
+4. Run a quick syntax check on the backend:

+    ```bash
     /usr/local/bin/python3 -m compileall backend free_keyword_tool.py advanced_keyword_tool.py
     ```

+5. (Optional) Spin up the lightweight `.pytest-venv` and run the crawl/indexing regression suite before shipping:

+    ```bash
+    python3 -m venv .pytest-venv
+    .pytest-venv/bin/pip install -r requirements.txt pytest markdown stripe .pytest-venv/bin/python -m pytest backend/tests/test_indexing.py backend/tests/test_entitlements.py
+    ```

+   This confirms search-result pages emit `noindex, nofollow` and the entitlements API keeps expiry metadata stable.
-4. (Optional) Create a git tag or archive for the release so you can trace what is live.
+6. (Optional) Create a git tag or archive for the release so you can trace what is live.

 ## 2. Ship code to the server